 A. Staffing Needs (Senate Committee and House Committee).
 Both the House and Senate Committees asked for a report from the Office of the Revisor of Statutes concerning the agency's current or possible future staffing needs in FY 2008.
 The office is reporting that there is a need for two additional Assistant Revisor FTE positions in FY 2008.
 The office also has identified a Secretary II position that could be upgraded to an Assistant Revisor position.
 This would bring the total new Assistant Revisor positions to three above the amount included in the submitted budget.
 The total amount of funding needed for salary and wages to accomplish these changes is \$150,000, all from the State General Fund, with \$120,000 for the two new positions and \$30,000 for upgrading the existing position.
-According to the office, the request is based on the need to: give more timely response to legislative requests; support the Senate Committee on Ways and Means and its Subcommittees, the House Committee on Appropriations and the House Budget Committees; relieve current Senate Committee on Ways and Means and its of the staffing responsibilities; increase staff for committees where only one staff member is currently assigned or able to attend.
+According to the office, the request is based on the need to: give more timely response to legislative requests; support the Senate Committee on Ways and Means and its Subcommittees, the House Committee on Appropriations and the House Budget Committees; relieve current Senate Committee on Ways and Means and House Committee on Appropriations staff from other staffing responsibilities; increase staff for committees where only one staff member is currently assigned or able to attend.
 The office also notes that it is out of office space and has temporary offices in space designated as storage/expansion space.

 B. Report on Contract with Westlaw (House Committee).
-The House Committee requested a report from the office concerning the possible changes to the office contract to provide information to Westlaw that could include availability for legislators and staff to statutes in FY 2008.
+The House Committee requested a report from the Revisor's Office concerning possible changes to the office contract with Thomson West to provide access for legislators and staff to the Westlaw database in FY 2008.
 The Office of the Revisor has set a meeting with representatives of Westlaw for May 8, 2007, to discuss possible changes to the contract.
 The Revisor has indicated that a report on the outcome of the contract with be given to the LCC.